wqssyq/DspaceEx/lib/readme.txt

-The irp-3.0.jar is from NoteExpress.cn
+The irp-3.0.jar is from http://cn.NoteExpress.net